5+ DAY INTENSIVE

 Can I Bring My Personal Pet With Me to ITC?

 The course is designed to be demanding.
 The schedule is very full and the additional responsibility of your shelter dog’s care and training will limit your free time.
 Therefore, we suggest that you leave your everyday work and personal responsibilities behind so you can focus on the curriculum.
-With this in mind, we feel your dogs may be happier at home or lounging at a friend’s house.
+With this in mind, please leave your at home or lounging at a friend’s house.

 ITC graduates range from having over twenty years of experience in the business to dog fanciers that want to become professional.
 For full registration students, it is best to have experience teaching or assisting classes, or have first-hand experience working with dogs and/or people in a training/behavior role on a professional or volunteer level.
 However, trainers that have other experience are also excellent candidates for full registration (see below).
-Students that enroll for full participation must have the ability to teach a dog basic commands including sit, down, come and walking on a loose leash.
+We welcome and encourage shelter staff, shelter volunteers, day care professionals, groomers, hobby trainers, and anyone serious about exploring dog training in depth.
+It is not necessary to have taught classes in order to attend ITC.
+Students who enroll for full participation must have the ability to teach a dog basic commands including sit, down, come and walking on a loose leash.